argilla-io/argilla/argilla/docs/how_to_guides/user.md

 | Quickstart Docker and HF Space | owner    | 12345678    | owner.apikey   |
 | Server image                  | argilla  | 1234        | argilla.apikey |

+For the new users, the username and password are set during the creation process.
+The API key is automatically generated and can be copied from the "Settings" section of the UI.

 !!! info "Main Class"

     ```python